 Holidays are difficult days for the bereaved.
 Bereavement literally means to be robbed.
-The holidays are a time of giving but all I could think about was what had been taken from me.

-It is at this time we became acutely aware of the void in our lives.
+The holidays are a time of giving, but all I could think about was what had been taken from me.
+The most wonderful time of the year is also the most difficult time of the year for those who grieve.
+Christmas, more than any other day, is synonymous with family being together.
+It is at this time that we became acutely aware of the void in our lives.
 How do we have Christmas without Jackie?
-To make matters worse, Jackie's birthday is on December 20th.
+To make matters worse, Jackie's birthday was on December 20th.
 She was our Christmas baby.

 At the time I was the pastor of a dynamic church in Auburn, California.
 Church services went on, Christmas carols were still sung, and people wished everybody a Merry Christmas.
-But my thoughts were on Jackie, fixed more on her departure than on her arrival five years prior.
-Christmas was different that first year without our daughter.
+However, our thoughts were on Jackie, fixed more on her departure than on her arrival five years prior.
+Christmas was different that year.
 We hung a stocking for her, talked about her, lit a candle in her memory, and shed many tears.